-Toronto is my favourite city in the world, although, maybe I’m bias since I live here.
-I moved to Toronto in May 2013 and haven fallen absolutely in love with the city since then.
+Toronto is my favourite city in the world, although, maybe I’m biased since I live here.
+I moved to Toronto in May 2013 and have fallen absolutely in love with the city since then.
 I think Toronto is extremely underrated by outsiders, and the city has SO much to offer locals and visitors.
 So for this edition of “You Gotta Do This,” I decided to share my top things to do in the summer in Toronto.

 Catch a concert at the Molson Amphitheatre

 The Molson Canadian Ampitheatre is probably the best concert venue in the city, and it’s not because it’s a venue that has the ability for artists to have extravagant stage sets, or because the acoustics are great in the building, it’s because it’s outdoors!
 Half of the seats are on the lawn, bring a blanket or lawn chair, kick back, and enjoy some great tunes.
 Nothing beats a summer concert here!

 The Canadian Exhibition has been happening every year since 1879, and this 2.5-week extravaganza is filled with all your favourite carnival activities.
 One of the best things about The Ex, and what everyone looks the most forward to is what weird food they’re going to serve up each year.
 From deep-fried everything (literally everything) to chocolate-covered bacon, every year the food vendors wow the crowd with the weirdest food concoctions.

 Watch a Blue Jays game with the rooftop open